ibm-cloud-security/appid-serversdk-nodejs/README.md

 // Must be configured with proper session storage for production
 // environments.
 See https://github.com/expressjs/session for
 // additional documentation.
 // Also, if you plan on explicitly stating cookie usage with "sameSite"
-// attribute, set the values to either "Strict", "Lax" or "None" only. app.use(session({
+// attribute, you can set the value to "Lax" to safely maintain cookie
+// preferences across sites or "None" to have the cookie sent in all context
+// but if you use "None", make sure to specify "Secure" to require a secure
+// context in all cases.
+app.use(session({
 	secret: '123456',
 	resave: true,